Skip to content

 Dual diagnosis detox for alcohol is a specialized treatment process to address addiction’s physical and psychological effects.
 These programs focus on providing a safe, healthy environment for clients and addressing underlying mental health issues such as depression or anxiety that may be contributing to the addiction.
 Medication, counseling, and other therapeutic services can be included in these programs to ensure a thorough recovery.

 As you begin your recovery at our detox center, we assess your mental and physical health to put together a personalized treatment plan that includes medical detox.
-Alcohol detox requires close monitoring and 24/7 care, which we offer at We Level Up.
+Detoxification requires close monitoring and 24/7 care, which we offer at We Level Up.

 First-class Facilities & Amenities